alialib/alia/docs/function-application.md

 <dt>transform(ctx, container, f)</dt><dd>

-Applies a reactive function `f` individually to each item in `container` and returns the result as a signal container.
+Applies a component-level function `f` individually to each item in `container` and returns the result as a signal container.

 `container` must be a signal carrying a *sequence* container value.
 (There's currently no implementation of `transform` for associative containers.)